1986 Philippine presidential election

 The 1986 Philippine presidential and vice presidential elections were held on February 7, 1986.
 Popularly known as the 1986 snap election, it is among the landmark events that led up to the People Power Revolution, the downfall of the presidency of Ferdinand Marcos, and the accession of Corazon C. Aquino as president.

+The authoritarian Marcos regime called for snap elections in an attempt to re-assert legitimacy to the embattled regime.
+The election was marred by substantial irregularities, repression of the opposition and manipulation of votes.
+The main opposition candidate, Corazon C. Aquino, repudiated the initial results announced by the regime, citing large-scale fraud.